dkomics/ilri-africa-cdc-training/viralMetagen/viralMetagen_pipeline.md

 ```
 ls ./data/bowtie/*REF_*.bam | xargs -n1 -P5 samtools index -@ 4
 ```
+In the command above `ls ./data/bowtie/*REF_*.bam` will list all files in `ls ./data/bowtie/` that match the regular expression `*REF_*.bam` and pass the results to `xargs` command. [`xargs`(*e**x**tended **arg**uments*)](https://en.wikipedia.org/wiki/Xargs#:~:text=xargs%20(short%20for%20%22extended%20arguments,into%20arguments%20to%20a%20command.) command is used in Unix-like OSs to build and execute commands in standard intput.
+It takes input from the standard input and pass it as arguments to a command. `-n1` option tells `xargs` to pass the argument one at a time to the recipient cmmand `samtools index`.
+This is important because `samtools index` command can only take one input `.bam` file at a go. `-p5` tells `xargs` to initiate a maximum total of five processes at a go, hence at no one time will we have more than five `samtools index` processes being executed by the above command.

 ### Step 16: Loop through segmented BAM files and generate consensus:
 To generate a consensus from the read alignment `BAM` file for one segment `NC_026431.1` we will run the following command: